Families of self-inverse functions and dilogarithm identities: Conclusion

 \subsection{Acknowledgments}

-Almost all the mathematics in this paper has been computed with aid of the Wolfram-Alpha (non-commercial) tools.
+The experimental discovery of our results relied heavily on the use of the Wolfram language.
 It has been an invaluable help, and without it, the author would not have been able to perform the calculations related to this publication.
-I would also like to express special thanks to Dr. Lauri Jetsu for his editorial help and encouragement.
+I would also like to express special thanks to Dr.\ Lauri Jetsu for his editorial help and encouragement.
 Otherwise, writing this publication has been a lonely journey through the forest of dilogarithm functions.
 The author thanks John Maxwell Campbell for help with the preparation of this manuscript and for useful feedback.